Bishop's Lent Challenge

 Bishop Kenneth Kearon has issued a challenge to us as a Diocese.
 The Challenge is to use a form of daily prayer every weekday during Lent.
 An Order for Daily Prayer, together with daily Readings and Collects is provided.

 Find a quiet time each day in a comfortable chair to pray and to read a Bible reading, either alone or with someone else.
 It should take about 15 minutes.
-You will need a Bible.
+You will need a Bible, or you can look up the readings at the Oremus Bible Browser.

 Below is the prayer service, with Bible readings for each day.